ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 The diagram above illustrates an authorization flow that includes a communication pattern between nodes, where each node performs its operation independently.

-The mechanism used to exchange messages is out of scope for the ****ZTAuth\***** protocol.
-For example, if communication occurs via API, a token may be regenerated using [OAuth 2.0 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693).
+The mechanism used to exchange messages is out of scope for the **ZTAuth\*** protocol.
+For example, if communication occurs via API, a token may be exchanged before being forwarded using [OAuth 2.0 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693).
 If the message is delivered through a broker or event stream, a different transport mechanism may be used.

-This does not affect the authorization flow or semantics defined by ****ZTAuth\*****, which are independent of the communication mechanism and the format used to transmit proofs.
+This does not affect the authorization flow or the overall behavior of the **ZTAuth\*** protocol, which remains independent of the communication mechanism and the format used to transmit proofs.